 A Car for Dominican Sisters in Belarus

-In 1992, almost immediately after the collapse of the Soviet Union, three Dominican Sisters from Poland came to Belarus and began their apostolate in the town of Baranovichi.
-Evidently, their example was powerful: the order has a significant number of local vocations, with no fewer than 18 Sisters coming from Belarus and more young women waiting to join the order.
+In 1992, after the collapse of the Soviet Union, three Dominican Sisters from Poland moved to Belarus and began their apostolate in the town of Baranovichi.
+Evidently, its example was powerful: the order has several local vocations, with no fewer than 18 Sisters hailing from Belarus and more young women waiting to join the order.

-Today, Baranovichi is a city of 170,000 people, and within the parish, the Sisters have several duties.
-They are sacristans and parish clerks; they work with children and young people, as well as the sick and the elderly.
-Some hundred people attend their catechism classes; they ferry the frail to church or bring them Holy Communion; and at Christmas, they prepare gifts for those in need.
+Today, Baranovichi is a city of 170,000 people, and the Sisters perform important duties for their parish.
+They are sacristans and parish clerks; they work with children and young adults, as well as the sick and elderly.
+Some hundred people attend their catechism classes; they ferry the frail to church or bring them Holy Communion.
+At Christmas, they prepare gifts for those in need.

-The three Sisters in Baranovichi currently have only one car at their disposal, which is 10 years old and increasingly unreliable.
-But they have urgent need for a dependable vehicle: in addition to their ordinary pastoral duties, they travel hundreds of miles to other diocesan centers for retreats and ongoing formation sessions.
+The three Sisters in Belarus currently have only one car at their disposal, and it is 10 years old and increasingly unreliable.
+They urgently need a dependable vehicle: in addition to their ordinary pastoral duties, they travel hundreds of miles to other diocesan centers for retreats and ongoing formation sessions.

 The Sisters cannot afford a new vehicle, so they have turned to ACN for help.
-A car with a larger trunk would be helpful, since they often transport many things, like the Christmas packages.
-We have promised to help them with a contribution of $11,100 towards the cost of a new vehicle.
+Since they transport many things throughout Belarus, like their Christmas packages, a car with a larger trunk would be helpful.
+We have promised to help them with a contribution of $11,100.

-Will you help the Dominican Sisters of Belarus purchase the vehicle they need to perform their ministry?
+Will you help the Dominican Sisters of Belarus with a vehicle to perform their ministry?